 Also, in the late 1980's David was introduced to a young lady who was taking electronic organ lessons, and whose parents happened to be teachers of sequence dancing.
 David was persuaded to go along and watch the proceedings with a view to possibly playing for dancing.
 After having the principles of strict tempo and playing in sequence explained to him he decided to have a go.

-In April 2001 David was married to Alison, the young lady in question, and they are now happily settled in their new home, still in Ipswich, in the beautiful county of Suffolk.
+In April 2001 David was married to Alison, the young lady in question, and they are now happily settled in their home in Ipswich, together with recent addition, their son Thomas, in the beautiful county of Suffolk.

 |Concerts in 2014|